baptistparty/blog/_posts/2021-09-12-Is-evangelicalism-a-goal-or-a-byproduct copy.md

 [R. Scott Clark responds to Trevin Wax, in a short essay: “Is the neo-evangelical coalition worth saving?”](https://heidelblog.net/2021/09/is-the-neo-evangelical-coalition-worth-saving/)

-One point worth mulling: is neo-evangelicalism's focus opposed to revivalism?
+Clark makes one point worth mulling in the future: is neo-evangelicalism's focus opposed to revivalism?
 Or is it the latest incarnation of feel-good revivalism?
 > the neo-evangelical project ... was always organized around great personalities and the successor movements are just as dependent upon them.
 They are still children of the First and Second Great Awakenings.

+But the biggest question Clark raises is about *vitality* of this movement; he compares confessional evangelicals with what he calls "tansdenominational" evangelicals.

 ## Transdenominationalism vs confessionalism

-But even more importantly, Clark questions the vitality of transdenominational evangelicals versus confessional evangelicals.

 RSC sees Pietism, Revivalism, and Confessionalism uniting in the late 19th Century, to fight against the Rationalism and Enlightenment that swept the universities.
 But he says leaders of the early fundamentalists were tied to churches (like J. Gresham Machen), whereas the children of fundamentalism went consciously transdenominational:
 >The great hero of the early fundamentalist movement, J. Gresham Machen, was dead and some of those who had studied with him wanted to retain his high view of Scripture, but they also wanted to move on.
 They wanted to influence the broader culture and to leave behind his commitment to the Westminster Standards and his Presbyterian view of the church and sacraments.
 Scholars call this movement, led by Carl F. H. Henry, Henry Ockenga, and Bill Graham, among others, neo-evangelicalism.
 This movement would seek to be both faithful to a small number of core theological commitments *and* culturally influential.